-PSEG has absolutely and unconditionally guaranteed to the Authority (i) the full and prompt payment when due of all amounts required to be credited or paid by PSEG Long Island under the OSA up to \$60,000,000 and (ii) the full and prompt performance of the covenants and agreements of PSEG Long Island under the OSA.
+PSEG Power LLC, an affiliate of PSEG Long Island, has absolutely and unconditionally guaranteed to the Authority (i) the full and prompt payment when due of all amounts required to be credited or paid by PSEG Long Island under the OSA up to \$60,000,000 and (ii) the full and prompt performance of the covenants and agreements of PSEG Long Island under the OSA.
 Upon certain reductions in the credit ratings of PSEG, LIPA has the right to have PSEG Long Island obtain a letter of credit in lieu of the corporate guaranty.